SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs.md

 ### Implementing security in your Bot

 Go back to the Visual Studio project that you created before.
-Open the **appsettings.json** file and add a new setting called "ConnectionName" and set its value to the name of the OAuth connection that you just created.
+Open the **appsettings.json** file and add a new setting called "ConnectionName" and set its value to the name of the OAuth connection that you created.
 Here you can see how the settings file should look like.

 ```JSON
 {